 Household wealth jumps by 74% since last recession - report

-Irish households are better positioned to withstand a Covid-induced recession than they were at the time of the last financial crash, according to a new Central Bank report.
+Irish households are better positioned to withstand a Covid-induced recession than they were at the time of the last financial crash, according to a new report from the Central Bank.

 The net wealth of the median household has jumped by almost three quarters in five years and now stands at €179,200, largely because of rising house prices over the period and the fall in mortgage debt.